stephenlepisto/wixtoolsetexamples/README.md

 This repository contains a single Visual Studio 2022 solution with six projects.
 Five of the projects are WiX-based installer/setup projects and the sixth project is the payload installed by the setup projects.
-The five setup projects are examples of the five template types provided by the WiX Toolset extension for Visual Studio.
+The five setup projects are examples of the five template types provided by the `WiX.Toolset.ui.wixext` extension for the WiX application.
 Namely:
 1. Advanced
 2. FeatureTree
 3. InstallDir